kashifsoofi/kashifsoofi.github.io/_posts/2023-06-09-restapi-with-go-chi-and-inmemory-store.md

 ```

 ### Get All/List Movies
-For response we would use the same `movieResponse` struct we defined for `Get By ID`, we would just add a new method to create an array/slice of `Renderer`
+For response we would use the same `movieResponse` struct we defined for `Get By Id`, we would just add a new method to create an array/slice of `Renderer`
 ```go
 func NewMovieListResponse(movies []*store.Movie) []render.Renderer {
 	list := []render.Renderer{}